matthieum5/CleanDataCourseProject/CodeBook.md

 "allData" is subset to mean and std measurements only in "exData" data frame (66 measurement variables), and sorted in descending order by Subject designation.

-"exData" is melted and recast in data frame "meanData" summarizing mean values of measurement for each activity by each subject.
+"exData" is melted and recast in data frame "meanData" summarizing the mean value of measurements for each activity by each subject.

 The final dataset "meanData" (dim 180 x 68) contains the following variables:
 ID Variables